20 Great Slow Cooker Recipes to Set And Forget

 • Be generous with the seasonings.
 Flavors don’t concentrate as much when cooking with a crockpot, so you’ll want to make sure you add enough salt, pepper, spices, and herbs to come through.

 • Taste before serving.
-Unlike other types of cooking, it’s hardest to taste as you go, so you’ll want to check before you dish it up to make sure it has the right level of seasoning.
+Unlike other types of cooking, it’s hardest to taste as you go, so you’ll want to check at the end to make sure it has the right level of seasoning.

 • Add some fresh ingredients at the end.
 Some fresh herbs, or perhaps a bit of acidity in the form of vinegar or citrus juice, are best added at the end so they keep their clean, fresh, bright flavors.